ozguncanbey/BirthdayHarbinger/README.md

   - **Up to 1 week in advance** – set your preferred notification day and time.
   - **On the exact day** of the birthday, to ensure you’re always prepared.

-## Installation

-Birthday Harbinger is built for iOS devices and can be installed from the App Store.

 ## Usage